About this leaflet

 - Mentalisation - combines group and individual

-therapy and aims to help you better understand yourself and others
+therapy.
+It aims to help you better understand yourself and

 - Dialectical Behaviour Therapy – this uses a